vagnerfarias/ovirt-deploy/README.md

 - configure a Data Center and a Cluster in RHV
 - configure Storage Domains

-RHV is know ready to be used.
+RHV is now ready to be used.